DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 You’ll also get several audio filters for mixing your sound effects, speech, and music.

-Hitfilm Express support 4K video, and lets you export MP4 and H.264 formats, and lets you post your videos directly onto YouTube.
+Hitfilm Express supports 4K video, lets you export MP4 and H.264 formats, and posts your videos directly onto YouTube.

 3. Nuke by Foundry (Mac OS, Windows PC)

-Nuke by Foundry is the industry standard heavy-weight when it comes to handling VFX shots, and compositing.
+Nuke by Foundry is the industry standard heavyweight for handling VFX shots and compositing.

-Most bigger studios use Nuke, so if you’re a student or independent filmmaker who want to work in the business, making yourself comfortable in using Nuke will let you make a painless transition to a VFX-studio.
+Most bigger studios use Nuke, so if you’re a student or independent filmmaker wanting to work in the business, making yourself comfortable using Nuke will let you make a painless transition to a VFX studio.

 Like Fusion, Nuke is a node-based compositing application.
-It comes with all the bells and whistles in terms of compositing tools, 3D-tracking, 3D-model building, 3D-scenes with lights, cameras, etc., you’d expect from a professional VFX-program.
+It comes with all the bells and whistles in compositing tools, 3D-tracking, 3D-model building, and 3D scenes with lights, cameras, etc., you’d expect from a professional VFX program.

 Foundry offers a student discount and even a non-commercial license that gives you access to everything for free.

-They also offer a lucrative deal for the indie filmmaker that gives you access to all the NukeX compositing tools and more for around $530 at the time of writing.
+They also offer a lucrative deal for the indie filmmaker, giving you access to all the NukeX compositing tools and more.

 4. Blender (Mac OS, Windows PC, Linux)

-Blender is an incredibly powerful piece of software that lets you do everything from 3D-sculpting to video editing, compositing, and animating.
+Blender is an incredibly powerful software that lets you do everything from 3D sculpting to video editing, compositing, and animating.

-Plus it’s totally free to download and use – even commercially!
+Plus, it’s free to download and use – even commercially!

 Blender has a large community of developers who make extensions that can do things like generating terrain, cities from maps, or objects like trees and clouds.